 For debugging and support it’s useful to have a state and command logger.
 Because of the time table, at the moment, such a logger will not be realized!

 PLC Software Release Management

+Version History

+The version number and the associated comment have to be defined in the properties page of BaseVista Project.
+An example is shown in the following picture: